Relative-Strength/Ashigaru-Terminal-StartOS/instructions.md

 Note: In LibreWolf or Tor Browser, it may be necessary to disable 'resistFingerprinting' for the web terminal to function properly.
 Alternatively, you can use a Chromium-based browser such as Brave (even over tor).

-### Connecting to an Electrum Server
+### Connecting to a remote Electrum Server

-To connect to an Electrum server over Tor within Ashigaru Terminal:
+To connect to a remote Electrum server over Tor within Ashigaru Terminal:

 *   Enter the server's `.onion` address.
-*   Select the correct Electrum port.
+*   Enter the correct port.
-*   Enable the proxy with the address `127.0.0.1` and port `9050`.
+*   Enable the proxy with the address `embassy` and port `9050`.
+*   Connect

+### Connecting to a local Electrum Server

+To connect to a local Electrum server (like electrs on start9) within Ashigaru Terminal:

+*   Enter the server's local address, if you run electrs it's "electrs.embassy".
+*   Enter the correct port.
+*   Connect.

 ### Important Notes

-*   **Updates**: Updates may not retain existing wallets.
-Always back up your seed phrase securely, especially before upgrading or migrating.
+*   **Updates**: Updates may not retain existing wallets. **Always back up your seed phrase securely**, especially before upgrading or migrating.
 *   **Combination with Ashigaru Mobile App**: Ashigaru Terminal is designed to be used in combination with the Ashigaru Mobile App.

 **Official Resources**